Curriculum and Courses

-Students are required to complete one year (7 points) of organic chemistry and two semesters (1.5 points each) of organic chemistry laboratory.
+Students are required to complete one year (8 points) of organic chemistry.
 Organic chemistry lecture courses have corresponding, mandatory recitations.
-Students take 1.5 points of organic chemistry lab along with a one-hour mandatory laboratory lecture in both fall and spring semesters (for a total of 3 points).
+Students are also required to take 1.5 points of organic chemistry lab along with a one-hour mandatory laboratory lecture in both fall and spring semesters (for a total of 3 points).
 Alternatively, with the exception of linkage applicants, students may take a 3-point lab over a six-week summer session after completing the lecture sequence.

 Students are required to complete one year (6 points) of general physics and one year (2 points) of general physics laboratory.
 Physics is a course sequence that students may begin in the fall or spring term.
 Students who enroll in Physics I in the spring should plan to take the twelve-week Physics II course in the summer as it is not offered in the fall.
 If a student has not already successfully completed Calculus I, it may be taken alongside Physics I.

 Premeds who have not previously studied psychology at the college level should consider enrolling in The Science of Psychology (PSYC W1001) in order to be fully prepared for the MCAT.